-- South Akcakoca Sub-Basin: offshore gas play (36.75% WI); substantial untapped contingent and discovered resources
+- South Akcakoca Sub-Basin: offshore gas play (49% WI); substantial untapped contingent and discovered resources

-- Cendere: onshore oil play (19.6% WI); long life – estimated 10+ years remaining
+- Cendere: onshsore oil play (19.6% WI); long life – estimated 10+ years remaining

-- Bakuk: onshore gas play (50% WI); operated by one of our new subsidiaries
+- Bakuk: onshore gas play (50% WI);

-South Akcakoca Sub-Basin (“SASB”) gas field
+South Akackoca Sub-Basin (“SASB) gas field

-Five wells were drilled, tested and then temporarily abandoned.Each of these wells tested significant daily quantities of gas.
+Five wells were drilled, tested and then temporarily abandoned.
+Four of these wells tested significant daily quantities of gas.

 - West Eskikale